Difference Between Asteroid and Meteorite

 2. Asteroids are primarily found in the asteroid belt between Mars and Jupiter, while meteorites can be discovered on Earth after surviving their passage through the atmosphere.

-3. Asteroids are usually composed of rock and metal, while meteorites can be classified into three main types: stony, iron, and stony-iron, based on their composition.
+3. Asteroids are composed of rock and metal, while meteorites can be classified into three main types: stony, iron, and stony-iron, based on their composition.

 Asteroid vs Meteorite